tobyStone/Learning-PHP/README.md

 # Learning-PHP
-range of exercises from "Beginning PHP 5.3" by Matt Doyle
+range of exercises from "Beginning PHP" by Matt Doyle

 Code courtesy of Matt Doyle.